RazYahkovnia/GitMaster/README.md

 # GitMaster 🎯

-> **Advanced Git visualization and management for VS Code**
+> **Investigate your Git history like a detective.
+Manage stashes like a pro.**

-Stop wrestling with Git commands in the terminal.
-GitMaster brings powerful Git features directly into your VS Code sidebar with beautiful visualizations, intuitive controls, and author color-coding across all views.
+Stop wrestling with Git commands.
+GitMaster brings powerful Git investigation tools and visual stash management (Shelves) directly into VS Code.
+Beautiful visualizations, author color-coding, and intuitive controls make understanding your codebase effortless.

-Perfect for developers who want to understand their repository's history, manage branches efficiently, and work with stashes visually.
+Perfect for code investigators, reviewers, and developers who need to track down changes, understand history, and manage work-in-progress efficiently.

 ## ✨ Key Features

-### 📜 **File History - Know Your Code's Story**

-Ever wonder when a line was changed or who modified a file?
-Open any file and instantly see its complete commit history.

-- 🎨 **Color-coded by author** - spot patterns at a glance
-- 🔍 **Click any commit** to view the exact changes
-- 📋 **Copy commit IDs** with one click
-- ⚡ **Auto-updates** when switching files
-- 🕐 **Relative dates** - "2 hours ago" is clearer than timestamps

-### 📦 **Shelves - Stash with Style**

-WebStorm-inspired stash management.
-Save your work-in-progress changes with meaningful names.

-- ✍️ **Named stashes** - no more "stash@{0}" confusion
-- 👁️ **Preview changes** - see what's in each shelf before applying
-- 📊 **File counts** - know how much is stashed
-- ⚠️ **Smart warnings** - won't let you lose work
-- 🗂️ **Include untracked** - stash those new files too

-### 🌿 **Branches - Your Way**

-Tired of seeing everyone's branches?
-Filter to show only what matters to you.

-- 👤 **"My Branches" filter** - one click to see only yours
-- 🔍 **Filter by any author** - focus on specific team members
-- 🎨 **Color-coded by author** - visual organization
-- ✓ **Current branch** highlighted
-- ☁️ **Remote branches** with smart checkout
-- ➕ **Create & delete** branches visually
-- 📅 **Sorted by activity** - recent work first

-### 📊 **Git Log - Repository Timeline**

-View your repository's recent history and perform advanced Git operations without typing commands.

-- 🎨 **Author colors** throughout
-- 🔄 **Revert in new branch** - safe commit reversal
-- 🍒 **Cherry-pick** with conflict detection
-- 🌿 **Create branches** from any commit
-- ⏪ **Checkout** to any point in history
-- 🛡️ **Uncommitted changes** warnings

-### 🔄 **Git Operations - Time Travel**

-View your Git reflog (every action you've taken) with beautiful icons and descriptions.

-- 📝 Commits
-- 🌿 Checkouts
-- ☁️ Pulls
-- 🔀 Merges
-- 📚 Rebases
-- ❌ Resets
-- 🍒 Cherry-picks

-Jump back to any point in your repository's history with one click.
+### 🔍 **Git Investigation Tools**

+**File History - Track Every Change**
+Open any file and see its complete commit history with syntax-highlighted diffs.
+- 🎨 Color-coded by author - spot patterns instantly
+- 🔍 Click to view exact changes with syntax highlighting
+- 🔎 Filter commits by message
+- 📋 Copy commit IDs and file paths
+- ⚡ Auto-updates when switching files

+**Git Graph - Visualize Your Repository**
+See your commit history as an interactive graph with branches, tags, and merge visualization.
+- 🌳 Visual branch flow from top to bottom
+- 🏷️ Branches and tags displayed on commits
+- 🔍 Click any commit to inspect details
+- 🎯 Zoom controls for large histories
+- 📊 Shows merged branches and relationships

+**Git Log - Search & Investigate**
+Repository timeline with powerful filtering and operations.
+- 🔎 Filter commits by message across entire history
+- 🎨 Author color-coding
+- 📜 Load more commits on demand (50 at a time)
+- 🍒 Cherry-pick to current branch
+- 🔄 Revert in new branch (safe)
+- 🌿 Create branches from any commit

+**Git Operations (Reflog) - Time Travel**
+Every action you've taken, visualized with icons.
+Jump to any point in history.
+- 📝 Commits • 🌿 Checkouts • ☁️ Pulls • 🔀 Merges • 📚 Rebases • ❌ Resets

+### 📦 **Shelves - WebStorm-Style Stash Management**

+Save your WIP changes with meaningful names.
+No more "stash@{0}" confusion.

+- ✍️ **Named stashes** - "WIP: login form" beats "stash@{0}"
+- 👁️ **Preview changes** - see diffs before applying
+- 📊 **File counts** - know what's in each shelf
+- ⚠️ **Smart warnings** - prevents data loss
+- 🗂️ **Include untracked files** - stash everything
+- 🔄 **Apply or Pop** - your choice

+### 🌿 **Branch Management**

+Work efficiently with team repositories.
+Focus on what matters.

+- 👤 **My Branches filter** - hide team noise
+- 🔍 **Filter by author** - track specific developers
+- 📌 **Pin important branches** - persistent across sessions
+- 🎨 **Color-coded** - same author, same color
+- ☁️ **Remote branch checkout** - one click
+- ➕ **Create & delete** visually
+- 📅 **Sorted by activity** - recent first

 ## 🎨 Why GitMaster?

+**🔍 Built for Code Investigation**
+Find when bugs were introduced, who changed what, and why.
+Filter, search, and visualize your way to answers.

+**📦 WebStorm-Style Shelves**
+Named stashes that actually make sense.
+Save WIP work with context, not cryptic stash@{0} references.

-**🌈 Author Color-Coding Everywhere**
+**🌈 Author Color-Coding**
-The same author gets the same color across File History, Branches, and Git Log.
-Spot who did what instantly.
+Same author = same color everywhere.
+Spot patterns across File History, Branches, Git Log, and Graph instantly.

-**🎭 Theme-Aware**
-Works beautifully in both light and dark themes.
-Colors automatically adapt.

-**🖱️ Mouse-Driven Workflow**
-Stop memorizing Git commands.
-Everything is point-and-click.
+**🖱️ Visual & Interactive**
+Click to explore.
+Right-click for operations.
+No terminal commands to memorize.

 **🛡️ Safe by Default**
-Warns before destructive operations.
+Warns before destructive actions.
+Detects conflicts.
 Validates inputs.
 Shows what will happen.

 ## 🚀 Quick Start